calendar42/travel-matrix-react-map/README.md

 * `npm build`
 * (manually) upload build-directory to Netlify

-> Note that the build output will contain a `_redirects` file to set up a [Netlify Proxy](https://www.netlify.com/docs/redirects/#proxying) to a travelmatrix on dev05.c42.io.
+> Note that the build output will contain a `_redirects` file to set up a [Netlify Proxy](https://www.netlify.com/docs/redirects/#proxying) to a travelmatrix.

 ## Third party libraries